Zxilly/bin-wrapper-ts/README.md

 Ensure the binary exists and is executable.
 If not, it will download the binary and grant execution permission.

+### validator(validator: Validator, os?: string, arch?: Arch): this

+Add a validator for the binary.

 ## License